FIKIT: Priority-Based Real-time GPU Multi-tasking Scheduling with Kernel Identification: Evaluation

 "-rdynamic" environment refers to the PyTorch 2.0.1 and Torchvision 0.15.2 version recompiled with the "-rdynamic" option, and the "base" environment refers to the PyTorch 2.0.1 with the default compilation option and Torchvision version 0.15.2.
 Running inference services based on different models in the "-rdynamic" and "base" environments respectively.
 Each service runs 1000 inference tasks, and then we measures the average JCT.

-We tested six groups of common models, as shown in Fig~\ref{fig:rdynamicvsbase}.
-The difference in JCT between the two environments is very small, within -2\% to 2\%, with GoogLeNet, ResNet50 running faster in the "-rdynamic" environment than in the "base" environment, while the other models are slower.
-Theoretically, the -rdynamic option instructs the linker to add symbols to the symbol tables that are not normally needed at run time.
+We tested seven groups of common models, as shown in Fig~\ref{fig:rdynamicvsbase}.
+The difference in JCT between the two environments is very small, within -2.38\% to 1.55\%, with GoogLeNet, ResNet50, AlexNet, and deeplabv3\_resnet101 running faster in the "-rdynamic" environment than in the "base" environment.
+The other models, however, are slower.
+Theoretically, "the -rdynamic option instructs the linker to add symbols to the symbol tables that are not normally needed at run time.
 Specifically, since symbol table lookups in GNU based systems are based on hash tables, having more symbols increases the chance that there would be hash collisions.
-Having more symbols collide in the hash means it will take more time to resolve each dynamic symbol\cite{stackoverflow}.
-This performance difference can be ignored if the symbol table of the c library called by pytorch/tensorflow is not very large.
+Having more symbols collide in the hash means it will take more time to resolve each dynamic symbol."\cite{stackoverflow} This performance difference can be ignored if the symbol table of the c library called by pytorch/tensorflow is not very large.

-Therefore, from the comprehensive analysis of test results and theory, the subtle differences in performance shown in the figure are more likely to be measurement errors, and we can assume that the effect of recompiling with the "-rdynamic" option on program operation is almost negligible.
+Therefore, from the comprehensive analysis of test results and theory, the subtle differences in performance shown in Fig~\ref{fig:rdynamicvsbase} are more likely to be measurement errors, and we can assume that the effect of recompiling with the "-rdynamic" option on program operation is almost negligible.